Assignment 2, due Feb. 7 (date changed due to snow)

-Always, on every assignment, please write your name legibly as it appears on your University ID and on the class list!
-All assignments will be due at the start of class on the day indicated (usually a Friday), and unless there is what insurance companies call "an act of God" - something outside your control).
+On every assignment, write your name legibly as it appears on your University ID and on the class list!
+Assignments are due at the start of class on the day indicated (usually Friday).
+Exceptions will be by advance arrangement unless there is what insurance companies call "an act of God" (something outside your control).
 Homework must be turned in on paper, either in class or in the teaching assistant's mailbox.
 Never push late work under someone's door!

 In a conventional linker, when memory location x is marked as a reference to label L, once the value of L is found during linking, the linker simply does M[x]=value(L) in order to link the instruciton to the label.

 a) If the reference to label L is in the context of a PC-relative branch or call instruction, how does th linker link the instruction to the label?
 (0.5 points)

 b) Position independent code allows the program's code to be loaded anywhere in memory without relocation.
 Does it give similar freedom with respect to the program's stack segment?
 (0.5 points)

 c) Position independent code allows the program's code to be loaded anywhere in memory without relocation.
 Does it give similar freedom with respect to the program's static segment?
 (0.5 points)

 The following shell commands build (in the appropriate combination) book.pdf from all of the above, plus several intermediate files (simplified):